Société Notre-Dame de Montréal: Early encounters with Natives

-On June 18, 1651, four citizens were heading home from mass when they were confronted by a group of Iroquois.
-When Governor Paul Chomedey de Maisonneuve gained knowledge of the attack, he sent a relief party led by Charles Le Moyne to reinforce security in the area.
-The Iroquois quickly fired all of their ammunition, and with few weapons left to attack with, the French were able to suppress the attack.
+On June 18, 1651, four colonists heading home from mass were confronted by a group of Iroquois.
+When Governor Paul Chomedey de Maisonneuve learned of the attack, he sent a relief party led by Charles Le Moyne to reinforce security in the area.
+The Iroquois quickly fired all of their ammunition, and with few weapons left operating, the French were able to suppress the attack.
 From this moment on, "the French were constantly harassed by the Iroquois and they no longer dared venture more than a few feet from their log-houses without their muskets, their pistols and swords.
 At night-time, nobody opened the door of his home to anyone."

-After the attacks, de Maisonneuve called a meeting of all the French colonists in Ville-Marie and their families at which he instructed them to repair the fort and their residences.
+After the attacks, de Maisonneuve called a meeting of the French colonists and families in Ville-Marie.
+He directed them to repair the fort and their dwellings.
 As Dollier de Casson wrote, "as we grew weaker daily whilst the enemy grew bolder, on account of their great number, everyone saw quite plainly that unless powerful aid appeared very shortly from France, all would be lost."

-Before departing back for France in 1651, de Maisonneuve met with the new governor of Ville-Marie who was also a member of the Society of Notre Dame, Jean de Lauson.
+Before departing for France in 1651, de Maisonneuve met with the new governor of Ville-Marie, Jean de Lauson, also a member of the Society of Notre Dame.
 De Lauson agreed to cover part of the cost of sending ten soldiers to reinforce the garrison at Ville-Marie.
-Lauson would stay true to the spirit of his word but fail on the technicalities.
-Governor de Lauson sent three men who were extremely malnourished and unprepared for the winter, where they almost died before reaching the settlement on December 10, 1651.
+Lauson failed to fulfill his commitment.
+He sent three men who were extremely malnourished and unprepared for the winter.
+They reportedly nearly died before reaching the settlement on December 10, 1651.